Dreamlone/atowpy/README.md

 2. `explore_data.py` - exploratory data analysis and auxiliary visualizations
 3. `fit.py` - fitting and validating machine learning model
 4. `predict.py` - applying fitted and saved machine learning model on top of submission set

+In `atowpy/version.py` file there is an information about version of the repository.
+To build new model change `VERSION` by incrementing 1.

 ### Final solution description